fonnesbeck/git_tutorial/PITCHME.md

 - "How do I record notes about what changes I made and why?"

+Note:
-^ 1.
-Go through the modify-add-commit cycle for one or more files.
+ 1. Go through the modify-add-commit cycle for one or more files.
 2. Explain where information is stored at each stage of Git commit workflow.

 ---